 All told this took about 20 minutes total.
 Five minutes to come to boiling and 15 to simmer.
 I will say that I lost a fair amount of water due to evaporation, it seems, and ended up with about 3 mugfuls at the end.
 Given the amount of cinnamon sticks, I think starting with a bit more water would be reasonable, especially for going back for seconds.

-I might recommend straining the tea since some of the cinnamon sticks disintegrated a but in the simmer and left particles floating around, nothing major but if a totally clear tea is what you want it might be worth it to strain into each glass.
+I might recommend straining the tea since some of the cinnamon sticks disintegrated a bit while simmering and left particles floating around, nothing major but if a totally clear tea is what you want it might be worth it to strain into each glass.

 Aside from being a refreshing cold-weather treat, it could very easily become a delicious hot toddy if one were so inclined.
 Amber rum or whiskey would be delicious with a touch of honey.